Niels-NTG/FTLAV/README.md

 ### Version 2 (27 september 2015)
 **Data types**

-- Player ship distance to enemy fleet
+- Enemy fleet advancement
+- Info on any system (capacity, current energy, damage) on the players ship and nearby ships (CSV exports only)

+**UI**

+- Export the full dataset as a CSV-file

+### Future versions
+**Data types**

 - Crew skills (pilot, engine, shields, weapons, repairing, combat) as difference per sector
 - Crew stats (total repairs, combat kills, evasions, survived jumps, skills points) as difference per sector
 - Ship log (total ships defeated, total beacons explored, total scrap collected, total crew hired) as difference per sector

-**UI**

-- Export gather data as CSV

-### Future versions
-**Data types**

-- Systems and system upgrades
+- Fixed bugs involving shrinking and growing crews
-- Fixed individual crew member tracking
 - Generate sequentially numbered backups of `continue.sav` in order to preserve current game history for tracking the same game over multiple sessions.

 **Graph Features**

-- Bar graphs
+- Bar graphs to indicate totals or averages for each sector
+- Systems and system upgrades in graph
-- Second axis
+- Second axis using a different scale
+- Add more interactivity by adding a mouse-over feature that reveals extra information at any beacon
+- Add more interactivity by enabling users to add annotations at any chosen beacon
+- Scatter plots?
+- Separate graphs that show overall player performance

 **Graph Graphics**

 - New graph title style
-- Graph title with sprite of current player ship exterior
 - Crew member key next to graph title with a fitting sprite and line graph colour for each
 - Graph canvas gets horizontal scrollbar when information gets too dense to display it properly
-- Option to mouse-over to view extra information on that particular moment of the game
+- PDF export

 **UI**

-- Quick refresh button
+- Quick-refresh button
-- An Export As… button with options for PNG, PNG with transparancy, TIF, TGA and CSV (data only)
-- CSV export support with individual crew member stats
 - More compact UI (less scrolling, more iconography, less typography)

 ## Contribute
-If you have ideas, suggestions, problems or encountered a bug (definitely not as rare as you might think), please let me know, preferably by filing an *[issue](https://github.com/Niels-NTG/FTLAV/issues)* at this GitHub repository.
+If you have ideas, suggestions, problems or encountered a bug, please let me know, preferably by filing an [issue](https://github.com/Niels-NTG/FTLAV/issues) at this GitHub repository.

-If you want to delve into the code you will probably need some knowledge of Processing (Java-like code that is responsible for the graph graphics) or/and Java (UI, data-parsing and basicly everything else).
+If you want to delve into the code you will probably need some knowledge of Processing (Java-like code responsible for the graph graphics) or/and Java (UI, data-parsing and basicly everything else).
 For the Java part you can look at [Vhati](https://github.com/Vhati)’s version of [FTL Profile Editor](https://github.com/Vhati/ftl-profile-editor), of which a large part of the code of this project is based on.
 Use [Maven](https://maven.apache.org/guides/getting-started/maven-in-five-minutes.html) to compile the source code.